UNINETTSigma2/documentation/code_development/guides/containers.md

 (what-is-apptainersingularity)=
 ## What is Apptainer(Singularity)?
-Apptainer (formally Singularity) is one of the container platform which is built specifically for HPC environments.
+Apptainer (formerly Singularity) is one of the container platforms which is built specifically for HPC environments.
 The goal of Apptainer is to package software and its dependencies into a single, portable unit.
 In the HPC infrastructure, security and performance